 As tempting as a glass of wiskey can be, to tackle a 12 hour flight, alcohol should also be avoided as it is more likely to give you a headache and make you feel tired and with a shorter fuse when the kids act up out of tiredness.

 Important tip for breastfeeding mums: milk production is tied to our body clock so changing timezone will impact how much milk you produce when.
 Thing will settle again, but to help you and your baby in the first few days, drink even more water than usual and lie down as much as you can.

 Beat jet lag on holidays

 Once at your destination, try follow local time as soon as possible.
-Depending on the timezone, you might find your baby up and energetic in the middle of the night but, as much as possible, avoid indulging in it: if going back to sleep is not an option, stay anyway in bed with the curtain closed, encourage a quiet activity ( a book, a movie) and try not to get up.
+Depending on the timezone, you might find your baby up and energetic in the middle of the night but, as much as you can, avoid indulging in it: if going back to sleep is not an option, stay anyway in bed with the curtain closed, encourage a quiet activity ( a book, a movie) and try not to get up.